bethylamine/soupcan/README.md

 ## Conflicts

 The extension works while Shinigami Eyes is installed, but for the best experience, disable Shinigami Eyes while using this extension.

+## How To Use

+### Reporting Users

+Right click on the username and select soupcan click on "report user"

+### Appealing User Labels

+Right click on the username and select soupcan click on "appeal label"